janbaykara/zotero-syllabus/README.md

 This plugin is built using the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).

+Here's how I've thought about the plugin's data model:

+- 'Syllabi' are organised representations of a collection.
+Syllabi must mirror the items of a collection.
+If it's not in the collection, it's not in the syllabus.
+- Syllabi have 'classes', which represent the different sections of the syllabus.
+Since they aren't items, and apply to multiple items, they are stored in the plugin's preferences, not the items themselves.
+- Classes are made up of groups of 1+ 'assignments'.
+Assignments are the items that are assigned to a class, plus instructions and priorities.
+- Since assignments relate strongly to items, they are stored in the items' extra fields themselves.

 ### Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.